SVP Finance Imcome and Expended

 Income and Expended

 The Society of St. Vincent de Paul (SVP) was founded in Ireland in 1844 and is the largest voluntary charitable organisation in Ireland.
 Our focus is on practical approaches to dealing with poverty, alleviating its effects on individuals and families through working primarily in person-to-person contact by a unique system of family visitation and seeking to achieve social justice and equality of opportunity for all citizens.
-The Society has across the Island of Ireland 1,164 Conferences across 8 regions.
+The Society is an island of Ireland organisation.

 What we do